Heavy Weights? Protein Shakes? Zero Gains? Ways to Build Muscle, Naturally

 When someone says they want to gain weight, they typically mean they want to build muscle and lose fat, but finding that balance can become a challenge.

-At the same time, inactive adults have a three to eight percent loss of muscle mass every decade.
+At the same time, inactive adults have a 3-8% loss of muscle mass every decade.
 Along with muscle loss comes a decreased resting metabolic rate and fat accumulation.
 The result: You lose muscle and gain fat.

 But that fate isn’t inevitable.
 You can reverse that deterioration with resistance training.
 Studies show even among older women with sarcopenic obesity (low muscle mass and either low muscular strength or low physical performance along with obesity), 16 weeks of resistance training improved weight loss, muscle strength, and functional capacity.

 In other words, nearly everyone can lift weights to gain muscle provided you do it safely, with proper form, and with optimal weight levels.

 Everyone has different requirements to optimize muscle gain, and consider discussing additional strategies with your healthcare professional.
 At the same time, these four strategies provide a solid foundation to build muscle and get lean, and (just as importantly) maintain those muscle gains and fat losses.

 Effective Ways to Build Muscle and Maintain Strength

 Strategy 1: Eat a Whole Foods Diet

 A healthy, well-designed diet rich in nutrient-dense whole foods becomes the best way to build muscle.
 Even if you can do everything else correctly (including following the ideal workout plan), if you aren’t making food a high priority, you won’t get optimal muscle-building results.

 The ideal diet to build muscle includes plenty of antioxidant-rich, low-sugar plant foods combined with anti-inflammatory wild-caught fish, walnuts, chia seeds, and other foods rich in protein and healthy fats.